eidolon-ai/eidolon/webui/apps/docs/src/content/docs/docs/components/agent/simpleagent.md

 title: SimpleAgent
 description: "Description of SimpleAgent component"
 ---

-**Description:** The `SimpleAgentSpec` class defines the basic configuration for a SimpleAgent within the Eidolon framework.
-This agent is designed to be a flexible, modular component that can interact with various processing units and perform a range of actions based on its configuration.

 | Property                                           | Pattern | Type             | Deprecated | Definition | Title/Description     |
 | -------------------------------------------------- | ------- | ---------------- | ---------- | ---------- | --------------------- |
 | - [implementation](#implementation )               | No      | const            | No         | -          | -                     |